 Village study sites and trapping grids within the village study sites were selected to be representative of land use in the Eastern Province of Sierra Leone and based on accessibility to the sites during all seasons and acceptability of the study protocol to the village study site communities (Supplementary Material 2).
-Supplementary material 2 contains detailed information about the trapping process.
-Briefly, at each trapping grid 49 Sherman traps (7.62cm x 8.89cm x 22.86cm) (H.B.
+The trapping protocol was as follows: at each trapping grid 49 Sherman traps (7.62cm x 8.89cm x 22.86cm) (H.B.
 Sherman Traps, Tallahasee, USA), were placed in a 7 trap by 7 trap grid, traps were placed 10 metres apart in a regular grid conforming to the local landscape (mean trapping grid area = 2,197m2).
 For traps placed within permanent structures trap placement varied from this grid structure.
 Permanent structures were selected semi-randomly at each visit from a grid projected over the village area, with four traps placed within each structure.
 The location of each individual trap within trapping grids was geolocated for subsequent data processing.
 Traps were baited with a locally produced mixture of oats, palm oil and dried fish.
 Each morning the traps were checked and closed for the day prior to re-baiting during the evening.
-Each trapping survey session consisted of four consecutive trap-nights (TN) at each trapping grid within the village study site.
+Each trapping survey session consisted of four consecutive trap-nights (TN) at each trapping grid within the village study site (further details in SM Text x).

 The location data of individual traps were harmonised to standardised trapping grid cells.
 First, a convex hull of a trapping grid across all trapping survey sessions was produced.
 Second, a regular grid was constructed to overlay this area with a grid cell size of 49 m2, individual traps were allocated to these grid cells if they were contained within its borders.
-This produced 1,939 unique 49 m2 trapping grid cells that individual traps were allocated to for all subsequent analysis (See Supplementary Material 3 for a schematic of this process).
+This produced 1,939 unique 49 m2 trapping grid cells that individual traps were allocated to for all subsequent analysis (See Supplementary Material Fig x for a schematic of this process).
 The sf package in the R statistical computing language (R version 4.1.2) was used for geospatial manipulation and analysis (Pebesma 2018; R Core Team 2021).
 The four consecutive trap-nights obtained from each trap during a single survey are pooled as a single replicate for the subsequent statistical analysis.

 All rodent handling was performed by trained researchers, rodents were sedated with halothane and euthanised prior to obtaining morphological measurements and samples of blood and tissue following published guidance (Fichet-Calvet 2014).
 The study protocol was approved by the Clinical Research Ethical Review Board and Animal Welfare Ethical Review Board of the Royal Veterinary College, UK and Njala University, Sierra Leone (URN: 2019 1949-3 and X).
 The rodents’ sex was determined based on external and internal genitalia.
 Images were obtained of rodents dorsal and ventral aspects.
-Age estimation was performed through description of the rodents reproductive status (identification of perforate or imperforate vagina, scarring from prior embryo development, current pregnancy status or descent of testes and seminal vesicle development) and weighing of dried eye lenses.
+Age estimation was performed through description of each individual’s reproductive status (identification of perforate or imperforate vagina, scarring from prior embryo development, current pregnancy status or descent of testes and seminal vesicle development) and weighing of dried eye lenses.
 Carcasses were destroyed through incineration to eliminate the risk of onward pathogen transmission.

 Species classification